Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Golden Gophers have been favored by 4.5 points or more two times this season and have not covered the spread in any of them.

-- Minnesota's games this year have eclipsed the over/under three times in six opportunities (50%).
+- Minnesota's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- Minnesota is 2-2 against the spread and 3-1 overall this season when the team puts up more than 29 points.
+- Minnesota is 2-2 against the spread and 3-1 overall this season when the team notches more than 29 points.

-- When Minnesota picks up more than 381.7 yards, the team is 2-1 against the spread and 2-1 overall.
+- Minnesota is 2-1 against the spread and 2-1 overall when the team amasses over 381.7 yards.

-- The Golden Gophers have seven turnovers this season, equal to the number of takeaways for the Terrapins.

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.